danielprinz/danielprinz.github.io/cv/cv.md

 ## Outside of work
 * reading books for education
 * sport to keep me fit
-* writing about software development at my blog
+* writing about software development on my blog

 ## Contact
 daniel.prinz@outlook.com